Seatis/my-teaching-materials/workshop/java-interfaces/README.md

 ## Materials & Resources

 ### Training
-- After finished with the materials try to do this little exercise: [Exercise after workshop](zoo/zoo.md)
+- After finished with the materials try to do this little exercise: [Exercise before workshop](zoo/zoo.md)

 | Material | Time |
 |:-------- |-----:|